unravelin/ravelinjs/README.md

-# ravelinjs
+# RavelinJS

-ravelinjs is a JavaScript library for the browser to augment your integration
+RavelinJS is a JavaScript library for the browser to augment your integration
 with:

 * an identifier for the customer's browser to be attached to an order (core);